Sparrowhawk Identification Guide

 What do sparrowhawks look like?

-Male sparrowhawks have blue-grey upperparts and white underparts that are striped with reddish-brown.
-They are greyer on the breast and belly.
-The white flight feathers have conspicuous dark grey bars.
+The adult male sparrowhawk has blue-grey upperparts and white underparts striped with reddish-brown, with a greyer tone on the breast and belly.
+Its white flight feathers have prominent dark grey bars.

-The head is blue-grey with reddish cheeks, and the chin and upper throat are white.
-The hooked bill is grey with a black tip and yellow cere, the eyes are orange surrounded by a yellow eye-ring, and the legs and feet are yellow.
+The head is blue-grey with reddish cheeks, while the chin and upper throat are white.
+It has a hooked grey bill with a black tip and a yellow cere.
+The orange eyes are set within a yellow eye-ring, and the legs and feet are also yellow.

-Juvenile sparrowhawks are similar to the female but with browner upperparts and wider stripes on the underparts than adults.
+Juvenile sparrowhawks resemble females but have browner upperparts and wider stripes on their underparts compared to adults.

 Seen a bird and not sure what it is?